 Much of the time will be in the classroom learning a variety of subjects relating to the public services.
 However, you will also be active in attending outdoor recreation centres, participating in a range of sports, land-based and water-based activities.

 BTEC Level 3 National Foundation Diploma in Uniformed Protective Services (Year One).
-BTEC Level 3 National Extended Diploma in Uniformed Protective Services.
+BTEC Level 3 National Extended Diploma in Uniformed Protective Services (Year Two).

 To pass this course you will complete assignments throughout the year.
 Assignments will include project work, training sessions, essays and reports, role-plays and practical fitness and teamwork sessions.
 There will also be an exam for one unit in year one and one in year two.

 Places are offered by interview and attendance of induction and enrolment.

-Students are required to wear a uniform which can be ordered in a bundle (information given at interview) cost to be confirmed.
-You will be expected to attend residential trips during the autumn term and various other day trips throughout the year.
-To ensure that students attend these necessary excursions there will be a fee of £400* (for students that do not meet the criteria for student finance support).
+Students are required to wear a uniform; information will be given on this once your place has been confirmed on the course.
+You will be expected to attend residential trips during the autumn term and various other day trips throughout the year, To ensure that students attend these necessary excursions there will be a fee of approx £200* (for students that do not meet the criteria for student finance support).

 After completing the Level 3 course, you can progress onto a higher-level qualification at university depending on your final grade and equivalent UCAS points.
 Solihull College & University Centre offers a HNC/HND in Public Services and Policing.
 You can also progress onto your Top Up Degree Year with us, Pathway in Policing.

 Applications for the Police Service, Fire Service, Prison Service and Armed Forces.

 N/A For 16 to 18 Year Olds

 Senior police officers plan, organise, direct and co-ordinate the resources and activities of a specific geographical or functional area of generalised or specialised police work.